Warts

 Types of warts: Each type of wart is caused by a slightly different virus and treatment may vary.
 The common forms include the following:

 Genital warts (condylomata accuminata) may be small or large.
 When large, they may have a cauliflower-like appearance.
 They grow on warm, moist surfaces such as the genital and rectal areas.
 They are usually, but not always, sexually transmitted.
 Do not treat genital warts yourself; medical treatment is necessary.
 These warts are commonly treated with weekly applications of podophyllin, liquid nitrogen or other agents, which may be irritating to the skin.
 Genital warts are common, contagious and may be difficult to eradicate.
-For more information, see:
+See also:

 Self-care: You can treat warts, except genital warts, without visiting a doctor.
 Apply salicylic acid liquid or plasters (available without prescription) according to package directions.
 If using liquid, cover the wart with a waterproof adhesive tape like duct tape or white athletic tape.
 After 2-3 days, soak the area in warm water, then scrape away the dead gray/white skin with a pumice stone or metal nail file.
 Repeat until the wart has disappeared.